 Additionally, we believe it is important to reach out to our neighbors in local communities to give opportunities to stay involved and engaged with the farm.
 We open our fields for U-picking of strawberries, blueberries, blackberries, peaches, tomatoes, and grapes during each of those seasons.
 We present the Lowcountry Strawberry Festival in the spring and the Boone Hall Pumpkin Patch in the fall.
 All of these efforts provide great family fun on the farm.
 Our farm-to-table program provides produce for many of Charleston’s finest restaurants and grocery stores.
 We offer shares in our Community Supported Agriculture Program in the spring and the fall.

-We are also very proud and grateful that both the farm and the CSA program were voted winners in their perspective categories by the readers of The City Paper for the 2016 Best Of Charleston awards.
+We are also very proud and grateful that both the farm and the CSA program were voted winners in their perspective categories by the readers of The City Paper for the last three years.
 It’s nice recognition, but more importantly, it validates that we are doing some of the right things and at Boone Hall Farms, we believe farming and community involvement go hand in hand.